nene/sql-parser-cst/README.md

 Important caveat: the CST has to contain whitespace data, meaning, it was generated with `includeComments`, `includeNewlines` and `includeSpaces` options enabled.

-For any valid SQL following assertion will always hold:
+For any valid SQL the following assertion will always hold:

 ```js
 const opts = {